converspace/activityweb-specification/README.md

 TODO
 ----
 * Data Portability: Could be done via Atom feeds just like with blogs if there is a way to associate content with all its activities and a way to represent the list of resources being followed as just another content resource.
+* Push to and pull from non-compatible services like Twitter via plugins.

 Out of scope
 ------------